 If you are being treated for a work-related injury, please inform the registrar each time you register for services.
 This will ensure that all charges incurred are submitted correctly to your employer for coverage and not assigned to your personal account.
 You will still receive a monthly statement from the medical center until Worker’s Compensation pays the bill.

 Our services are available to all persons.
 Western Wisconsin Health does not discriminate against any person on the basis of race, gender, color, national origin, disability, or age in admission, treatment or participation in its programs, services and activities, or in employment.
 Payment is requested within 30 days of the statement due date unless you make other arrangements with us.
 Please let us know about changes in your insurance status.

-Community Care Plan can help people who are unable to pay for medical services provided by us.
-Eligibility for the Community Care Program is based on verifiable annual income by family size.
+Financial Assistance Plans can help people who are unable to pay for medical services provided by us.
+Eligibility for our Financial Assistance Plans is based on verifiable annual income by family size.
 The program also requires that you apply for any other programs that you may be eligible for.
-Please contact us at (715) 684-5172 for more information.
+Please contact us at (715) 684-1565 for more information.

 Western Wisconsin Health payment requests and options: